frt03/frt03.github.io/_pages/about.md

 <span style="color: tomato; ">I'm looking for the research scientist role in industry or academia after graduation (from April, 2025).
 Please feel free to reach out to me if you are interested in my works.</span>

-I'll participate in ICLR 2024 in Vienna.
-Looking forward to seeing you and discussing the research there!

 ## Recent Preprints
 1. <u>Hiroki Furuta</u>, Gouki Minegishi, Yusuke Iwasawa, Yutaka Matsuo. <br>